jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 The above configuration will show a screen with information about this profile displayed when users start a new server.

-Here's an example with two profiles that lets users select the environment they wish to use.
+Here's an example with three profiles that lets users select the environment they wish to use, where environment can range from different image to spawning on a different node with different requirements or limits.

 .. code-block:: yaml